Pirbright

 Pirbright (/'pɜrbraɪt/) is a village in Surrey, England.
 Pirbright is in the borough of Guildford and has a civil parish council covering the traditional boundaries of the area.
 Pirbright contains one buffered sub-locality, Stanford Common near the nation's farm animal disease research institute.
 The village's grade II* listed medieval church has a large Boulder grave for explorer Henry Morton Stanley.
-The nearby Hodge Brook is marked as Congo Stream, between Ruwenzori and Stanley Hills.
+The nearby section of Hodge Brook is also known as the Congo Stream, between Ruwenzori Hills and Stanley Pool.

 Geography

 Pirbright has two communities: army training barracks and designated homes are north of a London main axis (south-west) railway and the slightly dispersed village is south.
 The village is almost entirely surrounded by heathland, much of it owned by the Ministry of Defence and used by the Army Training Centre Pirbright.
 The south and south-east of the parish is mostly woodland and has three small farms.
 The south-west of the parish has a large military training area, Pirbright Common.
 Near to the church are several features due to Stanley's association with the village: Hodge Brook is equally marked as Congo Stream, between Ruwenzori Hill and Stanley Hill.
 Mazamboni Farm is next to Aruwimi Wood.